fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 ## Access application from browser

-By default, our application listens on port `20477`.
+By default, application listens on port `20477`.
 Open web browser and go to `https://127.0.0.1:20477`.
 Internet browser will show warning because we use self-signed certificate.
-Just ignore it and you should see text *Home Controller* is printed on browser.
+Just allow and accept it and you should see text *Home Controller* is printed on browser.

 ## Summary